dialtr/synth/README.md

 # DIAL-1 Synthesizer

+## CAVEAT

+This is old, work-in-progress code!
+Please don't rely on it as a sterling example for how to write code for Microchip controllers.

+## About

 This project contains the source code for my first synthesizer design.
 An overarching goal of this project is to learn more about electronics design as well as microcontroller programming.
 Accordingly, a key goal of this